414551016/OSC/Lab4/Lab4.md

 > Implement the `setTimeout` command with the timer API.

 > ❗ **Important**
-> `setTimeout` is **non-blocking**.
+> `setTimeout` is non-blocking.
 Users can set multiple timeouts.
-> The printing order is determined by the command executed time and the user-specified seconds.
+The printing order is determined by the command executed time and the user-specified SECONDS.

-Example:
+Example:This is an example

 ![](images/lab4_adv1.png)